aica-technology/api/docs/docs/getting-started/02-licensing.md

 # Licensing

-A valid license is required to use AICA software.
+A valid license is required to use AICA System.
 A license regulates both the access rights to download AICA software packages and the usage rights to run AICA applications.

 To request a license, contact the AICA sales team at contact@aica.tech.
 A user-specific license key will be generated